pratiraut/Painting/README.md

 4. Delete

 ## Problem Statement:
- 1. Top 10 most famous painting subject.
+ 1. Top 10 most famous painting subjects.
- 2. Top 5 most popular museum and artist.
+ 2. Top 5 most popular museums and artists.
- 3. Which the country and the city with most no of museums.
+ 3. Which country and city with almost no museums?
- 4. Which museum has the most no of most popular painting style.
+ 4. Which museum has the most no of most popular painting style?
- 5. Which artist has the most no of Portraits paintings outside USA.
+ 5. Which artist has the most no of Portrait paintings outside USA?
- 6. Which country has the 5th highest no of paintings.
+ 6. Which country has the 5th highest no of paintings?

 ## Process: